patonlab/Sterimol/README.md

 ```python
 sterimol.py file(s)
 ```
-* This program will read Gaussian input or output files or half sandwich complexes.
+* This program will read Gaussian input or output files or half-sandwich complexes.

 #####For organic molecules